teknologi-umum/blog/content/the-basics-of-go.md

 ## Concurrency

-Concurrency might be something that you are familiar with if you're coming from Kotlin or other languages that have a coroutine.
-Conccurency is a way to run multiple task simultaneously, maximizing the performance of the multi-core CPU of your computer.
-In a way, it's different than parallelism, which is a way to run multiple task at the same time.
+Concurrency might be something that you are familiar with if you're coming from Kotlin or other languages that have coroutines.
+Concurrency is a way to run multiple tasks simultaneously, maximizing the performance of the multi-core CPU of your computer.
+In a way, it's different than parallelism, which is a way to run multiple tasks at the same time.
 I found an image to describe the difference between them that I think would be easy to understand.

 ![](https://alvinalexander.com/sites/default/files/photos/parallelism-vs-concurrency.png)